Dr Gemma Louch

 Profile

-I am the Research Programme Manager for The Response Study at the University of Leeds.
-This 39-month project is funded by the National Institute for Health and Care Research (NIHR) to evaluate the Patient Safety Incident Response Framework (PSIRF) across the NHS in England.
-I am also part of the Yorkshire Quality and Safety Research Group.
+I am the Research Programme Manager for the Response Study.
+This 39-month project is funded by NIHR to evaluate the Patient Safety Incident Response Framework (PSIRF) across the NHS in England.
+Within this programme I am leading on a rapid review and a national survey of all NHS Trusts and Integrated Care Boards in England.

 Research funding: